Empirical Process Control

 In very simple terms, we Agile folks take ‘defined’ to mean ‘waterfall’, roughly as defined by the famous waterfall article by Dr. Winston Royce.

 Two things must be said about ‘waterfall’.
 First, Dr. Royce defines and shows lots of feedback loops, and most people, when they speak of waterfall, do not mean that.
-Or they mean that those feedback loops are very weak and work poorly.
+Or they mean that those feedback loops (in practice at least) are very weak and work poorly.

 Second, Dr. Royce calls for builders to ‘build it once, throw it away, and build it again (correctly).’
-This is virtually never done in real life, and is typically not meant when people say ‘waterfall.’
+This is virtually never done in real life.
+So, we people talk of waterfall they are usually NOT including this idea.

-By ’empirical’, I take that to mean, very simply, Scrum, as defined too quickly in the Scrum Guide by Jeff Sutherland and Ken Schwaber.
+By ’empirical’, I take that to mean, very simply, Scrum Empirical Process, as defined too quickly in the Scrum Guide by Jeff Sutherland and Ken Schwaber.
 The two key words are inspect (key: what the process produces) and adapt (make changes to the inputs of the process steps so that the revised version is likely to be ‘good enough’).

 So, how do we connect the dots?